elephantscale/python-labs/helloworld/REPL.md

-Lab 1.1: REPL
+REPL
 =============

 ## Overview

 This is using the python REPL.
-We will do this from the command line to illustrate the interactive nature of python code
+We will do this from the command line to illustrate the interactive nature of python code.

 ## Step 1: Start python interpreter